 L’Oreal, under La Roche-Posay brand, has launched Biotherm hygiene travel kit.
 This contains 75ml bottle of no-rinse purifying hand gel and 100ml tube of age-delaying hand and nail treatment cream.
 Packaged in FSC and PEF-C certified cardboard box – no cellophane, plastic or stickers.
 Sold exclusively at airports in Europe and the Middle East.

-Alcohol free sanitisers are gaining in popularity as consumers realise the drying effects that alcohol has on the skin.
+Alcohol free sanitisers are trending too, as consumers realise the drying effects that alcohol has on the skin.
 Boots’ own brand Anti-Viral Hand Foam kills 99.9% of viruses and harmful bacteria whilst being gentle on the skin.
 Its active ingredients Didecyldimonium chloride and Chlorhexidine digluconate are effective against Influenza A virus subtype H1N1, rotavirus, Staphylococcus aureus, Pseudomonas, aeruginosa, Enterococcus hirae, E.coli and MRSA.

 Pure Touch Moisturising Hand Cream by UK beauty brand Creighton’s is biocidal and designed to kill 99.9% of bacteria and viruses instantly – in the same manner as a sanitiser.
 The moisturising and nourishing formulation is ethanol-free to reduce the chance of it drying the skin.
 Additionally, the cream is substantive to the skin, maximising its efficacy between uses.
 Creighton’s is first to the retail market with this new innovative product and say that “customers’ interest pre-launch had been considerable.”
 A patent is currently pending on the new formula.